-- Monitor ash for chalara (ash dieback disease) along paths and residential boundaries (as part of regular tree safety inspections). - Ash trees that have more than 50% dieback next to houses, roads, and paths will be felled for safety reasons. - In many areas the ash with dieback are situated in single species blocks.
-To diversity the age and species composition of the woodland, blocks of dead ash will be underplanted with native trees in tree shelters (recycled from elsewhere on site) (cpt 2c, 5b, 6a, around 1000 trees, by 2030). - Any healthy ash trees will be retained with the hope that they might be more resilient trees to survive long term.
+Monitor ash for chalara (ash dieback disease) (as part of regular tree safety inspections).

+- Ash trees that have more than 50% dieback next to houses, roads, and paths will be felled for safety reasons. - In many areas the ash with dieback are situated in single species blocks.
+To diversity the age and species composition of the woodland, three small areas of ash with dieback near paths will be clear felled.
+These areas will be fenced to protect from deer browsing, establishing native trees by natural regeneration and supplementary planting to diversify (cpt 6a, not more than 1 hectare, by 2027). - Any healthy ash trees will be retained with the hope that they might be more resilient trees to survive long term.
 In low risk areas, dead and dying ash trees will be retained for their ecological value.